mircopergreffi/cloudflare-ddns/README.md

 Simple C application wrapped into a container for updating Cloudflare DNS records.
 It allows you to use Cloudflare as a Dynamic DNS.

-The container is built from scratch and only contains the executable and SSL certficates in order to minimize its footprint.
+The container is built from scratch and only contains the statically-linked executable and SSL certficates in order to minimize its footprint.

-The uncompressed image size is **5.6MB**.
+The compressed image size is **2.4MB**.

-RAM usage is roughly **1MB**.

 A special thanks to [@gmasini97](https://github.com/gmasini97) for the contributions.

 ## How It Works